Arcvalx/contact/README.md

-# DJBiokinetix / Arcvalx - Contact website
+# Arcvalx - Contact website
-This is the original code of this website.
 All new commits are registered on gh-pages branch.